QIB-Sheffield/mdreg/README.md

 For more details about the code, please consult the [Reference Manual](https://qib-sheffield.github.io/MDR-Library/)

-**Updating the Reference Manual: ** Run the command `pdoc --html --force --output-dir "docs" .` in the parent folder.
+**Updating the Reference Manual:**

+First, run the command `pdoc --html --force --output-dir "docs" .` in the parent folder.
+Then, move all files in "docs/MDR-Library" to "docs" folder and delete the "MDR-Library" folder.
+Alternatively, you can type the following in the terminal:

+`mv docs/MDR-Library/* docs`

+`rmdir docs/MDR-Library`

+Finally, commit the newly generated files to Github so that the [website](https://qib-sheffield.github.io/MDR-Library/) is refreshed.

 ## Acknowledgement
 The iBEAt study is part of the BEAt-DKD project.
 The BEAt-DKD project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 115974.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA with JDRF.
-For a full list of BEAt-DKD partners, see www.beat-dkd.eu
+For a full list of BEAt-DKD partners, see www.beat-dkd.eu.

 For queries please email: kanishka.sharma@sheffield.ac.uk or s.sourbron@sheffield.ac.uk